cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 ### Test Website

 Visit the public ip of your host 2 instance in your browser.
-You should see a page like [this](https://raw.githubusercontent.com/cloudandbigdatalab/chameleon-docker-tutorial/master/tutorial_photos/demosite_screenshot.png).
 If it worked congratulations!